 When looking for a printer with a scanner, you might have noticed some technical specifications mentioning scan resolution and color depth.
 In the simplest terms, scan resolution refers to how detailed the scan of a physical image or document appears, and it's measured in dots per inch (DPI).
 Likewise, the color depth refers to how many colors a scanner can obtain from a physical image or document, and it's measured in bits.

-For most people, the maximum for either of these aspects doesn't matter much, and they don't have a significant effect on the quality of your scans.
-Most all-in-one printers on the market can adequately scan simple items, like a black and white signed form, a page from a recipe book, or an old photo you want to upload to social media.
+For most people, the maximum for either of these aspects doesn't matter much, and they don't significantly affect the quality of your scans.
+Most all-in-one printers on the market can adequately scan simple items, like a black-and-white signed form, a page from a recipe book, or an old photo you want to upload to social media.
 They matter more if you're scanning items with very intricate details or if you're planning on touching up your scan with a photo editor, but increasing the scan resolution won't necessarily make your scan look better.

 While most entry-level printers have a scan resolution and color depth high enough to produce a clean and clear scan, the scan head being made of cheap, low-quality components can cause your scans to look grainy, faded, and overall terrible.